Macrochilo absorptalis

 Identification

-The is distinguished by the slanted on the that give it its .
+The is distinguished by the slanted lines on the forewings that give it its .
 The wingspan of approximately 22 mm provides a size reference.
-As a member of the litter Herminiinae, it likely shares the characteristic fan-like projection on the forelegs, though this trait has not been explicitly documented for this species.
+As a member of the litter moth Herminiinae, it likely shares the characteristic fan-like projection on the forelegs, though this trait has not been explicitly documented for this species.

 Images